pvigier/pvigier.github.io-jekyll/_posts/2019-07-28-vagabond-2d-light-system.md

 ![](/media/img/vagabond-2d-light-system/realist.png){: width="400" .center-image .modal-image }

-Consequently, I looked for other formulas, that are maybe less physically realist, but that give better results.
+Consequently, I looked for other formulas, that are maybe less physically realist, but that gives better results.

 I start with a simple linear attenuation: